JamesStallworthy/hue-cli/README.md

 - [x] Turn off light
 - [x] Set brightness of light
 - [ ] Set colour of light
+- [ ] Set Alias Names for lights to easily reference them later

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.